pkvlcsk/asko/_posts/2022-02-02-neuralert.md

 ---
 layout: post
-title: Neuralert: The AI solution for stroke detection and prevention
+title: Neuralert is the AI solution for stroke detection and prevention
 description:
 summary:
 comments: false